-- 8. Accumulated depreciation of tangible fixed assets was ¥170,382 million. - 9.
-Monetary assets to affiliates totaled ¥107 million. - 10.
-Monetary liabilities to affiliates totaled ¥192,441 million. - 11.
+- 6. Accumulated depreciation of tangible fixed assets was ¥165,658 million. - 7.
+Monetary assets to affiliates totaled ¥126 million. - 8.
+Monetary liabilities to affiliates totaled ¥116,728 million. - 9.
 The Bank has contractual obligations to make future payments on consignment contracts for system-related services (such as usage of hardware, software, telecommunication services, and maintenance).
 The details were as follows:

-One year or less ¥790 million Over one year ¥662 million
+One year or less ¥628 million Over one year ¥527 million

-12. "Transfer deposits" correspond to "Current deposits" and "TEIGAKU deposits" to "Other deposits" in liabilities in accordance with the "Ordinance for the Enforcement of the Banking Act."
+10. "Transfer deposits" correspond to "Current deposits" and "TEIGAKU deposits" to "Other deposits" in liabilities in accordance with the "Ordinance for the Enforcement of the Banking Act."
 "Special deposits" represent deposits received from the Management Organization for Postal Savings and Postal Life Insurance, an independent administrative agency.
+(The Management Organization for Postal Savings and Postal Life Insurance changed its name to the Organization for Postal Savings, Postal Life Insurance and Post Office Network on April 1, 2019.)
 "TEIGAKU deposits" are a kind of 10-year-maturity time deposits unique to the Bank.
 The key feature is that depositors have the option to withdraw money anytime six months after the initial deposit.
 The interest rates on such deposits rise every six months in a staircase pattern, with duration of up to three years.
 After three years, the interest is compounded using fixed interest rates until the maturity of 10 years.